Quantco/conda-deny/README.md

 ## 📖 Introduction

 conda-deny is a CLI tool for checking software environment dependencies for license compliance.
-Compliance is checked with regard to a whitelist of licenses provided by the user.
+Compliance is checked with regard to an allowlist of licenses provided by the user.

 ## 💿 Installation